sp4ce-cowboy/tp/docs/team/sp4ce-cowboy.md

   can be expanded to include the other properties in the future.
   _Note: The initial Find Command was implemented by [Jamie](https://github.com/jamz903) as mentioned [here](jamz903.md)_
+* **User Input Builder:** A utility class to facilitate emulation of user input during Ui Testing.

 **User Interface Features**